richefeu/rockable/sphinxdoc/source/forceLaws.rst

 Moment  component
 """""""""""""""""

+..
 TODO

 Law for rock avalanches (keywork ``Avalanche``)
 -----------------------------------------------

-This is historically the first law that has been implemented in Rockable.
+This is historically the first law that has been implemented in Rockable (actually in DEMbox, its ancestor).

+..
 TODO

 Breakable elastic solid bonds (keywork ``StickedLinks``)
 --------------------------------------------------------

 This law has been introduced since the PhD work of Marta Stasiak.

+..
 TODO